-This is part one of a four-part series; make sure you're subscribed to our newsletter to stay updated as more tips become available.
+This is part one of a three-part series; make sure you're subscribed to our newsletter to stay updated as more tips become available.

 According to a recent article by Nevada Business, no industry in Las Vegas was hit quite as hard as trade shows were due to COVID-19.
 Now that convention events are on the rebound and are trying to recover from the pandemic, they're bigger and better than ever.
 People are eager to be back in person and are ready to socialize with like-minded professionals.
 These industry events often gather many qualified prospects in one place, allowing you to showcase your brand and capture new business.
 However, preparing to be an exhibitor at these events can take a few months.
 Here are some tips you can utilize to ensure you rock your return to the trade show arena.